jakka351/GenericDiagnosticTool/README.md

 Diagnostic Fault Codes can now be read out in their own tab, codes can be read and cleared.
 No Definitions as of yet.

 Update 11/12/2024:
 Added another 400 secret keys to the bruteforcer, taken from JLR SDD and thanks to https://github.com/smartgauges/exml so now the Bruteforcer will be able to unlock JLR ECUs up until 2016.
+Also adeed PSA Security Access Algo.

 ![image](https://github.com/user-attachments/assets/d7368eb7-1d4c-438e-8ec7-cc470fe19328)